 If a patient becomes infected with MRSA at home or in hospital this will need to be treated with special antibiotics.
 These antibiotics may need to be given by intravenous infusion (a drip into the vein), therefore some people infected with MRSA will need to be treated in hospital.
 However, some people can be treated with special antibiotic tablets at home if they are well enough.

-How is the spread of MRSA prevented?
+Preventing the spread of MRSA

 Correct and thorough hand-washing and hand-drying are the most important ways to stop the spread of MRSA.
 It is particularly important that patients, carers and healthcare workers wash and dry their hands thoroughly between contacts with each other.